tokenshift/signal/00 - Signal 0 - White Lake.md

 importantly, what's it looking for?

-On certain nights of the year a glow can be seen coming from under the lake, but it's never in the same place twice, and noone's ever figured out what causes it.
+On certain nights of the year a glow can be seen coming from under the lake, but it's never in the same place twice, and no one's ever figured out what causes it.

 Have you heard the one about the frozen tree?
 It grows in a wooded area near